Linda Rose Forney 503.460.7908

 Some Buttons are sexually dimorphic (able to tell the difference between male and female), other mutations and colors make it more difficult.
 The bibbed varieties are easier to tell because the males have bibs and the females don't.
 Whites, Tuxedos, Darth Vaders, and other mutations are extremely difficult to tell except to compare body structure.
 Females tend to be rounder with a slightly swollen vent area and pelvic bones may feel further apart than on the males, The males do crow, but also seem more streamlined and upright than the females.
 Many of the mutation colors show a deep red color along the sides, around the vent, and tail feathers if it is a male.

 The bigger the better is a good "rule of thumb" to keep in mind when chosing a place where Buttons will live.
-I prefer cages with wire bottoms where wire spacing is rather small.
+I prefer cages with wire bottoms where wire spacing is extremely small, almost as small as screen (Some people disagree with wire floors, but my experience has been to notice balls of wet poo and substrate on little toes are not as likely to be a problem.
+So house your Buttons in the safest way possible.
+Floors are the best of course because Buttons are ground dwellers and love to run around gathering food and taking dust baths.
+I recently read a post suggesting the use of cedar shavings which is a huge NO~NO!
 I know some folks who actually house their grown buttons in aquariums.
 Just be diligent to watch their feet as wet substract can ball up on their toes and become hard as cement.
-This can cause issues with toe loss as well as stress to the bird to remove these little balls, Cages allow fresh air flow, and the bedding is able to stay drier.
+This can cause issues with toe loss as well as stress to the bird to remove these little balls, Cages instead of aquariums, allow fresh air flow, and the bedding is able to stay drier.
 I use pine shavings, but any type of substract that allows good footing (except corn cob, walnut shells, and cedar) should work just fine.
 Avoid newspaper as it is difficult for these little guys to walk on especially when very young.
 I have also had bad luck with paper towels on the youngsters thus causing some splay leg.
 Shavings also offer Buttons a great deal of fun as they LOVE to snuggle into them for warmth, dusting, nesting possibilities, and hiding places.
 Yes, I have seen my Buttons push substrate up into a pile then snuggle down inside as though they are hiding!
+Another idea is wood pellets, but they work much better when the buttons are older.
+If they have issues using them, then don't hesitate to throw that idea out the "cage door".
+Haha.

 Babies are kept in aquariums with UV warming lights as they must be kept warm.
 My aquarium has a screened top on which a hooded light sits.
 Then over that I have placed a large towel to keep the warmth in along with added privacy.
 When they are old enough I transfer them into cages with a light set up for warmth if they need it.
 Usually my Buttons go into a cage at about 3 weeks or older.